idibau/ifc2citygml/README.md

 * **Buildings:** `IfcBuildingStorey` structures are identified.
 * **Bridges:** `IfcBridgePart` structures are identified.

-During the conversion, nested spatial hierarchies are flattened into a single level to ensure compatibility with CityGML, which, in contrast to IFC, does not support nested hierarchical spatial structures.
+Any nested spatial hierarchies are flattened into a single level to ensure compatibility with CityGML, which, in contrast to IFC, does not support nested hierarchical spatial structures.

 ## Geometry conversion

-During the process, all IFC geometries are converted into B-Rep representations using IfcOpenShell’s geometry library.
+All IFC geometries are converted into B-Rep representations using IfcOpenShell’s geometry library.
 This conversion step is required because CityGML supports only boundary representation (B-Rep) geometries.

 ## Georeferencing